-Three Common Problems Your Dental Bridges May Be Causing
+3 Common Problems Your Dental Bridge May Be Causing

-The main reason people get dental bridges is to boost their confidence that was weakened by missing or decayed teeth.
+The main reason people get ais to boost their confidence that was weakened by missing or decayed teeth.
 If your bridge looks unnatural, you’ll find that you’re still feeling insecure about your smile.
 A common problem that patients face is discolored bridges.
 Because the bridge doesn’t match the color of the rest of their teeth, the bridge won’t look natural.

 Keeping up with oral hygiene is especially important when you have a dental bridge.
 Cavities can form beneath the crowns of the bridge as bacteria can easily build up without being noticed.
 When the tooth under a crown decays, the bridge is no longer secured tightly in place, which can cause it to fall off.
 A special tool is needed to clean underneath the bridge that will help it last longer by removing decay-causing bacteria.

-Dental Bridges can be extremely effective in replacing missing or decayed teeth, but as with anything, come with some downsides.
-People with bridges often run into common issues that can hinder the effectiveness and appearance of their bridges.
-If you’re considering getting dental bridges, be sure to look out for the problems listed above, and ask your cosmetic dentist if bridges would be the best option for you.
+Dental bridges can be extremely effective in replacing missing or decayed teeth, but as with anything, there are some downsides.
+People with bridges often run into common issues that can hinder the effectiveness and appearance of their bridge.
+If you’re considering getting dental bridges, be sure to look out for the problems listed above, and ask Dr. Gibson if this restoration is the best option for you.